-- 1. Press to turn the cruise system on.
+- 1. Press 🕅.

-- 2. Get up to the desired speed.
+- 2. Accelerate to the desired speed.

-- 3. Press and release SET-.
+- 3. Press and release -SET.

-- 4. Remove your foot from the accelerator.
+- 4. Remove your foot from the accelerator pedal.

-The cruise control indicator on the instrument cluster turns green after cruise control has been set to the desired speed.
-See Instrument Cluster
+The cruise control indicator light on the instrument cluster turns green after cruise control has been set to the desired speed.
+See Instrument Cluster \Rightarrow 56.